ElementsProject/lightning/doc/developers-guide/plugin-development/event-notifications.md

 `payment_hash` is the hash of the preimage used to move this payment.
 Only present for HTLC mediated moves (both `chain_mvt` and `channel_mvt`) A `chain_mvt` will have a `payment_hash` iff it's recording an htlc that was fulfilled onchain.

-`part_id` is an identifier for parts of a multi-part payment. useful for aggregating payments for an invoice or to indicate why a payment hash appears multiple times. `channel_mvt` only
+`part_id` and `group_id` are identifiers for parts of a multi-part payment. useful for aggregating payments for an invoice or to indicate why a payment hash appears multiple times. `channel_mvt` only

 `credit` and `debit` are millisatoshi denominated amounts of the fund movement.
 A
 'credit' is funds deposited into an account; a `debit` is funds withdrawn.